Last updated on May 22nd, 2019 at 12:23 pm

 - Visit yard and estate sales.

 - Find local free museums to visit.
 Most cities have free museums or free admissions day.
-(Check out this post if you’re a Bank of America for their free museums program.)
+(Check out this post if you’re a Bank of America customer for their free museums program.)

 - Visit a splash park.